RitikSharma01/note-app/README.md

 To install the React Note App, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/react-note-app.git`
+1. Clone the repository: `git clone https://github.com/RitikSharma01/note-app.git`
-2. Navigate to the project directory: `cd react-note-app`
+2. Navigate to the project directory: `cd note-app`
 3. Install the dependencies: `npm install`

 ## Usage